jwnwilson/hexrepo/README.md

 Bugs:
 - Setup backend
-    - Setup project to schedule bastion up / down time based on ec2 and rds tags
-        - Create stub UOW for api adaptor and port to project template.
+    - deploy all projects command
     - back port fixes to template
         - Update terraform in template to remove db infra and locals
     - update git patch logic to create new files then apply patch
+    - Setup project to schedule bastion up / down time based on ec2 and rds tags
     - Plan project env infra requires apply on shared infa first in pipeline
     - Play with AI crawler project
     - Add option for public access via domain